perrochon/gb/ROADMAP.md

 ####Races
 * Give races home planets
-* Show ships of race
+* Show ships of that race from race screen
 * Make more distinct races
 * Visibility per race (and god mode cleanup)
+* "AI" :-).
+One race can just send one pod per turn to each planet...

 #### Ships
+* load/unload population into ships
 * More planetary units
 * Locations of planetary units
-* other ship
+* more space units
+* destroy ships (required for :tata: Battle :tata:

 #### Interactivity
 * land battle (can do this for morphs with pods only)
 * ship battle

 ## Android
 * Dealing with killed applications, and destroyed activities...
 Need persistence first. https://stackoverflow.com/questions/29701660/can-i-detect-if-android-has-killed-the-application-task-process-from-a-notific
-* TileView crash on Map.
-Why? :tata: